varunswarup0/tweet-stream/README.md

 ## 📫&nbsp; Have a question?
 Want to chat?
 Ran into a problem?

 You can always **reach out to me directly** via the [my twitter account](https://twitter.com/SwarupVs) or post your question on [StackOverflow](https://stackoverflow.com/questions/tagged/tStream) with the `tStream` tag.

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?

 Feel free to **file a new issue** with a respective title and description on the the [tSream](https://github.com/varunswarup0/tweet-stream/issues) repository.
-If you already found a solution to your problem, **we would love to review your pull request**!
+If you already found a solution to your problem, **I would love to review your pull request**!

 ## ✅&nbsp; Requirements